The crucial impact of representation and why soul work moves mountains

-Also, having a foundation in Black theater has changed my perspective about life; attending an HBCU in my undergraduate years structured my life and allowed me to see things differently.
+Also, having a foundation in Black theatre has changed my perspective on life; attending an HBCU in my undergraduate years structured my life and allowed me to see things differently.
 It taught me how to navigate a difficult world and I could learn in a space where I wasn't the minority and I could focus on my education.
 That experience was imperative in my academic and personal career.
 I understand that fact a lot more now as I try to help my daughter navigate a Primarily White Institution (PWI) where she is constantly dealing with microaggressions and racism.
-I believe that these problems exist because of lack of representation in the field, classrooms and media, etc.
+I believe that these problems exist because of a lack of representation in the field, classrooms and media, etc.

 What are some approaches or methods you use in your work?